milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Impersonation

 Content or activity meant to impersonate an individual or organization is prohibited.
 Any attempts to misrepresent yourself as a member of Twitch representatives is a zero-tolerance violation and will result in indefinite suspension.

+Account Usernames and Display Names

+In order to ensure that our community is safe and inclusive, inappropriate account names that violate our Community Guidelines are prohibited.
+We also recognize that an account’s username has more impact across our services than many other forms of content because they are persistent, cross-functional, and, in most cases, much more visible.
+Because of this, we have additional, higher standards for usernames based on reducing harm across our services.
+Usernames and display names created on Twitch may not include:

+Breaking the Law, including Terrorism and Child Exploitation Violence and Threats
+Hateful Conduct
+Harassment and Sexual Harassment
+Unauthorized Sharing of Private Information Impersonation
+Glorification of natural or violent tragedies Self-Destructive Behavior
+References to recreational drugs, hard drugs, and drug abuse, with exceptions for alcohol, tobacco, and marijuana References to sexual acts, genital, or sexual fluids

+Learn more about our username policies and enforcement.

 Spam, Scams, and Other Malicious Conduct